One year ago today, voters in Puerto Rico chose statehood for the third time in a status plebiscite. The official results:

 Here are some things you should know about that vote.

-Anti-statehood forces called a boycott of the vote
+Anti-statehood forces campaigned for a No vote

 Rep. Stephanie Murphy of Florida said it clearly: “The ballot was fair and those who voted overwhelmingly chose statehood.
 In our democracy, only those who show up to vote get counted.”